Tw1ddle/samcodes-chartboost/README.md

 ### Notes ###

+Chartboost requires an iOS deployment target of 6.0 or above.

 For running on iOS, you need to drag your ```libChartboost.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.

-Note that as of SDK version 5.5.0, Chartboost is only compatible with iOS 6.0 and above.
 If you need to rebuild the iOS ndlls navigate to ```/project``` and run:

 ```bash
 haxelib run hxcpp Build.xml -Diphoneos